Camp Simcha Special FAQ

 - What is Camp Simcha Special?

-- Who is eligible to attend?
+- Who can attend?

 - Where will my child live?